Ohm’s Law

 Ohm’s Law states that the current (I) flowing through a conductor between two points is directly proportional to the voltage (V) across the conductor and inversely proportional to the resistance (R) of the conductor, provided the temperature remains constant.

-Voltage is propertional to current, hense
+Voltage is proportional to current, hence

 \(\begin{array}{l}V\propto I\end{array} \)